software-students-fall2023/3-python-package-exercise-liatha3/README.md

 Nonsensical Naming: babPy replaces standard Python function and class names with baby words and playful terms.
 For example, it might rename "print" to "puhoo" and "if" to "fuh."

-## INSTALL US TODAY WITH PIP INSTALL BABPY
+## INSTALL US TODAY WITH pip install babpy

 ## Instructions

 - Using babPy is as easy as 1 2 3 4 5 6 7 8.
+All of babpy's current functionality is contained in the babpy.talk file.
 Take, for example, the function 'fuh'
   ```python
   def fuh(condition, if_true, if_false):
     """